Ex Machina (soundtrack): Development and production

 After seeing the film's rough cut, Garland wanted a simple, but "hopefully enchanting and beautiful theme" for Ava, the humanoid robot, though it has a horror element infused in it.
 The musical personality of Ava, is similar to the music box or an automation which represents the "growing mood for Ava".
 But the other characters do not have their motif, as "they are not character related".
 On discussing the human nature of Ava, depicted through its music, Salisbury had stated:"Alex knew the film would fail if the audience didn't have empathy for Ava as a human being.
 You need to believe that someone can fall in love with her.
 Me and Geoff have an inclination to write stuff with a melancholic edge to it, and that worked but for this one time when Alex wanted something with no edge at all - just for this one bit where you first see Ava and she is dressing.
 He wanted something completely naive and fairytale-like.
 That was a challenge, because sometimes it's harder to do pure unadulterated loveliness."From the beginning, Salisbury and Barrow deviated from using an orchestral and synth score, which they attempted in Drokk, although elements of synth music had been implemented.
 The former wanted the score to be a mixture of organic, human and electronic sounds, that need a "simplistic, naive and almost fairytale quality, to help the character and the audience to fall in love with Ava".
-Hence, the use of real instruments such as guitars, celeste, optical-disc keyword and organs that are more organic than synths.
+Hence, the use of real instruments such as guitars, celeste, optical-disc keyboard and organs that are more organic than synths.
 The music created from real instruments, were slowed down alongside warped brass stuff, and slowed horns to implement the "human world" music.
 He also used the PaulStretch software to produce more slowed reverb and ambient themes.

 Barrow, despite being a percussionist and drums player, did not use drums, as their attempt on using the instrument, ended up sounding wrong.
 He said, "There's an old organ that I’ve got and because some of the shots were quite long, and left lingering, we used a pedal that's got an extremely long reverb on it, so we played this organ through it and we played synths through it.
 We just wanted to have this feeling of a slow pace, with nothing really sharp, and I think drums are quite sharp."
 Other music producers included Anthony Tombling Jr. from the Dragons band, known under the alias name Cuts, and Chris Tombling, producing and engineering the themes.
 The former composed the track "Bunsen Burner", while the latter produced "The Test Worked" along with the composers.